Comparing long-term ownership costs

 Comparing fuel costs

-You can find and compare figures for specific vehicles using our fuel savings calculator but to give you a quick idea, here are comparisons for four different commutes into downtown Vancouver:
+You can find and compare figures for specific vehicles based on your typical mileage using our fuel savings calculator.

 Upkeep costs